 * Actual old-timey name for a room that contained a toilet.

 For a juxtaposition to this post, check out this Bloomberg opinion piece that argues The Average Person Today Really Isn’t Rockefeller Rich, and it’s all some right-wing think-tank conspiracy to suggest that we are.
 But note an important distinction: The Bloomberg piece literally tells you how to measure wealth to make the reader draw a certain conclusion (“We measure our economic well being by looking at our peers”).
 I’m just asking you to think about which wealth measurement matters to you.
-Magically, when you think for yourself rather than accepting the Bush Doctrine fallacy, you’re allowed to feel richer and poorer, at the same time, for different reasons – no political nastiness necessary!
+Magically, when you think for yourself rather than accepting the Bush Doctrine fallacy, as Bloomberg hopes you will do, you’re allowed to feel richer and poorer than Rockefeller, at the same time, for different reasons – no political nastiness necessary!

 - Not necessarily the same exact 80% who graduated from high school.
 But interesting correlation, init?